metorial/metorial-node/examples/typescript-google/README.md

-# Metorial + AI SDK v4 Example
+# Metorial + Google Gemini (TypeScript) Example

-Shows how to use Metorial tools with Vercel AI SDK v4 and OpenAI, including OAuth-enabled servers.
+This example shows how to use the [Metorial SDK](https://www.npmjs.com/package/metorial) with [Google Gemini](https://ai.google.dev/) in a TypeScript project, including OAuth-enabled servers.

 ## Setting Up Server Deployments